OSH Answers Fact Sheets

 - Adjust your stance so that you do not lose your balance if the tool slips.

-- Chip or cut away from yourself.
+- Chip or cut with the blade pointing away from yourself.

 - Keep your hands and body behind the cutting edge.